lemrey/sdk-nrf/applications/nrf_tbr/README.rst

     IPv6 communication between Thread and non-Thread (external) networks.
     It currently supports Ethernet as the backbone link.

-* mDNS & DNS-SD
+* mDNS
-    Zero-configuration discovery of services either offered by Thread BR or added by customers to BR.
+    Multicast based discovery of services either offered by Thread BR or provided by customers.

 * DHCPv6 + prefix delegation
     Network protocol for configuring IPv6 hosts with IP addresses, IP prefixes, default route, local segment MTU, and other configuration data required to operate in an IPV6 network.
 Prefix Delegation is one of the methods available in IPv6 for sending information to a device about what networks are available for subnetting.

 * Border Agent
-    This feature handles the Mesh Commissioning Protocol (MeshCoP) messages used for device commissioning.
+    Relaying MeshCoP messages between a Thread Network and an External Commissioner.

 Requirements
 ************